arthurdouillard/hugo-website/content/post/nato-challenge.md

 ![nato](/figures/nato.png)

-A few weeks ago, NATO organized an innovation challenge that posed this very scenario and these very questions.
+A few weeks ago, NATO organized an innovation challenge that posed these questions.
 We decided to take on the challenge with the goal of finding innovative solutions in the areas of data filtering/fusing, visualization, and predictive analytics.